Bira/octopus-carnival/_drafts/wir-mm2-4e-duergar.md

 Their **Infernal Quills** are an at-will Ranged 10 attack, and have the same effects as the encounter version for other duergar.
-They can momentarily increase their rate of fire to make this attack as a minor action once per encounter, and to fire off a **Quill Storm** (area 2 within 10 vs. Reflex) that covers an area and deals more ongoing damage than usual.
+They can momentarily increase their rate of fire to make this attack as a minor action, and to fire off a **Quill Storm** (area 2 within 10 vs. Reflex) that covers an area and deals more ongoing damage than usual.
 Both of these special uses are encounter powers.

 Once per encounter they can also conjure **Asmodeus's Ruby Curse** (close blast 5 vs. Will; enemies only) that deals psychic damage and slides those hits to the